P41SA/TI-Lab/README.md

 <h1> The Lupa Lab &#128270</h1>
 <p>First things first, thanks for having a look at my repo.
-I'm thrilled to share the Docker image that I use for Threat Intel (and more) with you.
+I'm thrilled to share the Docker Image that I use for Threat Intel (and more) with you.
 Hope you can find it useful and I'm open to new suggestions.</p>
 <br>
 <h2>Tools &#128295;</h2>
 <p>Inside this image you have the following tools already installed: <br>